rluiten/mailcheck/README.md

 When your user types in "user@gmil.con", it will suggest "user@gmail.com".

-It is currently worth looking at the documenation at https://github.com/mailcheck/mailcheck
+It is currently worth looking at the documentation at https://github.com/mailcheck/mailcheck

 Installation
 ------------